n8cotoa/cat-clue/README.md

 1. Clone the repo
 1. Run '$bundle install' to bundle Gemfile dependencies
 1. Recreate the database using '$rake:db migrate'
-1. Install the game database by running '$rake db:seeds'
+1. Install the game database by running '$rake db:seed'
 1. Deploy app locally by running '$ruby app.rb'

 ## Technologies Used